diaghilev/course-dbt/greenery/README.md

-Welcome!
+## Welcome!

 This is Lauren Kaye's personal repository for the course Analytics Engineering with dbt at CoRise.

 **Weekly stakeholder Q&A can be found in the analyses folder.**

+## Content covered

 Project Kickoff: I am provided us with tables (orders, users, events, promos, products, order_items) stored on a postgres database.